Fitness programs, medical alert system can help with health

 “Since I was 20, friends were calling me and asking me to write up workout routines for them,” she told the news provider.

 Fitness provides a number of health benefits and can increase balance, flexibility and mobility.
 This can be important for baby boomers who are looking to age in their own homes.
-Many may also want to invest in a medical alert system.
+Many may also want to invest in medical alert systems.
 These devices can act as medical alarms during an emergency, so that users can instantly get help when they need it.

 Gyms are becoming a popular place for baby boomers – The Wall Street Journal reports that 10.5 million people aged 55 and over now hold health club memberships.